szilard/benchm-databases/README.md

 All but the analytical databases are open source.
 The analytical databases have free (community) editions or unexpensive cloud offerings.

-R/Python operate in memory and can integrate the basic tabular operations with reach visualization, statistical modeling etc. On the other hand, they are limited to data sizes that fit in RAM, run single-threaded, and unlike the other systems do not have a query optimizer.
+R/Python operate in memory and can integrate the tabular operations with rich visualization, statistical modeling etc. On the other hand, they are limited to data sizes that fit in RAM, run single-threaded, and unlike the other systems do not have a query optimizer.

 MySQL/Postgres have been designed for mixed OLTP/analytical workloads but any given query runs on one processor core only (though the database can use multiple cores to run different queries).

 The analytical databases and the "big data" systems can scale-out to multiple nodes (and use all cores on them).
-The analytical (MPP) databases have shared-nothing architecture, columnar storage, compression and are specifically designed for large aggregations and joins.
+The analytical (MPP) databases have parallel/shared-nothing architecture, columnar storage, compression and are specifically designed for large aggregations and joins.

 Hive/Spark are based on the map-reduce paradigm, SQL operations are translated to